dotnet/dotNext/docs/features/cluster/raft.md

 }
 ```

-`VoteAsync`, `AppendEntriesAsync`, `InstallSnapshotAsync` are methods for sending Raft-specific messages over the wire.
-They are called automatically by core logic encapsulated by `RaftCluster` class.
+`VoteAsync`, `PreVoteAsync`, `AppendEntriesAsync`, `InstallSnapshotAsync` are methods for sending Raft-specific messages over the wire.
+They are called automatically by core logic located in `RaftCluster` class.
 Implementation of these methods should throw [MemberUnavailableException](https://sakno.github.io/dotNext/api/DotNext.Net.Cluster.MemberUnavailableException.html) if any network-related problem occurred.

 The last two methods responsible for serializing log entries to the underlying network connection.
 [IRaftLogEntry](https://sakno.github.io/dotNext/api/DotNext.Net.Cluster.Consensus.Raft.IRaftLogEntry.html) is inherited from [IDataTransferObject](https://sakno.github.io/dotNext/api/DotNext.IO.IDataTransferObject.html) which represents abstraction for Data Transfer Object.
 DTO is an object that can be serialized to or deserialized from binary form.
 However, serialization/deserialization process and binary layout are fully controlled by DTO itself in contrast to classic .NET serialization.
 You need to wrap underlying network stream to [IAsyncBinaryWriter](https://sakno.github.io/dotNext/api/DotNext.IO.IAsyncBinaryWriter.html) and pass it to `IDataTransferObject.WriteAsync` method for each log entry. `IAsyncBinaryWriter` interface has built-in static factory methods for wrapping [streams](https://docs.microsoft.com/en-us/dotnet/api/system.io.stream) and [pipes](https://docs.microsoft.com/en-us/dotnet/api/system.io.pipelines.pipewriter).
 Note that `IDataTransferObject.Length` may return **null** and you will not be able to identify log record size (in bytes) during serialization.
 This behavior depends on underlying implementation of Write-Ahead Log.
+You can examine value of `IAuditTrail.IsLogEntryLengthAlwaysPresented` property to apply necessary optimizations to the transmission process:
+* If it's **true** then all log entries retrieved from such log has known size in bytes and `IDataTransferObject.Length` is not **null**.
-Therefore, you need to provide special logic which allows to write binary data of undefined size to the underlying connection.
-For instance, default implementation for ASP.NET Core uses multipart content type where log records are separated by special boundary from each other so the knowledge about the size of each record is not needed.
+* If it's **false** then some or all log entries retrieved from such log has unknown size in bytes and `IDataTransferObject.Length` may be **null**.
+Thus, you need to provide special logic which allows to write binary data of undefined size to the underlying connection.

+The default implementation for ASP.NET Core covers both cases.
+It uses multipart content type where log records separated by the special boundary from each other if `IAuditTrail.IsLogEntryLengthAlwaysPresented` returns **false**.
+Otherwise, more optimized transfer over the wire is applied.
+In this case, the overhead is comparable to the raw TCP connection.

-`ResignAsync` method sends the message to the leader node and receiver should downgrade itself to the regular node.
+`ResignAsync` method sends the message to the leader node and receiver should downgrade itself to the follower state.
 This is service message type not related to Raft but can be useful to force leader election.

 You can use [this](https://github.com/sakno/dotNext/blob/master/src/cluster/DotNext.AspNetCore.Cluster/Net/Cluster/Consensus/Raft/Http/RaftClusterMember.cs) code as an example of HTTP-specific implementation.